balusena/kubernetes-for-devops/06-Kubernetes Services/Kubernetes Service.md

 When a pod is added or deleted with the label that we have given in the service,the IP addresses associated with the service endpoints change seamlessly.

+**Note:** We can add or delete the pods by using ReplicaSets or Deployments, we can simply change the replicas count or number in spec section in the yaml or manifest files and apply the services.

 ```
 ubuntu@balasenapathi:~$ kubectl get pods
 NAME                                READY   STATUS    RESTARTS   AGE